Čakov (České Budějovice District): Administrative division

+Etymology

+The name Čakov is derived from the surname Čak, meaning "Čak's (court)".

 Geography

 Čakov is located about 11 km west of České Budějovice.
 The southwestern part of the municipal territory with the villages of Čakov and Čakovec lies in the Bohemian Forest Foothills and contains the highest point of Čakov at 522 m above sea level.
 The northeastern part with Holubovská Bašta lies in the České Budějovice Basin and is rich in fishponds.
-The Dehtář pond, which is among the largest ponds in the country, is located just outside the municipality and only forms part of the northern municipal border.
+The fishpond Dehtář, which is among the largest ponds in the country, is located just outside the municipality and only forms part of the northern municipal border.
 In the south, the municipality extends into the Blanský les Protected Landscape Area.

 History

 The first written mention of Čakov is from 1262.
 The village belonged to the Český Krumlov estate, owned by the Rosenberg family.
 In 1468, Čakov was acquired by Jindřich Roubík of Hlavatce.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Čakov is the Church of Saint Leonard.
 This originally early Gothic church was built around 1300 and was first mentioned in the mid-14th century.
 The tower was added to the church in the 19th century.
 The Baroque rectory dates from the late 18th century.